FaintLocket424/HaskellNotes/New Vault/The Basic Data Types of Haskell.md

 8. `()` (Tuples)
 9. `->` (Functions)

-You may notice that they all start with a capital letter, this is by design.
-If something starts with a capital letter, you know it's a type.
+You may notice that they all start with a capital letter and this is by design. **If something starts with a capital letter, you know it's a type.**

-Also note that Haskell deliberately has **no null**.
-This is solved using more complex data types that we will encounter later.
+Also note that Haskell deliberately has **no null** and this is a key feature of the language.
+"Possible Missing data" is representing using more complex data types that we will encounter later.

-> [!Important]
+> [!Important] A note for this section
-> There's special constants in Haskell called `maxBound` and `minBound` which will give you the upper and lower bounds of a type, when they "have type of" the one you're interested in.
+> You're going to see some special constants, `maxBound` and `minBound`, used in this section.
+When these constants "have type of" a given type, it will return the minimum or maximum value that type can represent.
+>
+> Do not worry exactly how that works just yet.
 >
 > ```Haskell
 > maxBound :: Int